then/sprom/README.md

 ### sprom.buf(stream)

-Get a promise that buffers the contents of the stream using `concat-stream` and then returns a promise for the concatenated results.
+Buffers the contents of the stream using `concat-stream` and returns a promise for the concatenated results.

 ## License